isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-submit.md

     1. Verify the deal ID, enter the **Ad Key** you copied in Step 1, and then click **Submit**.

-    The ad must be approved<!-- or just received? --> before it will run.
+    The ad must be submitted and approved before it runs.

 1. [Check the ad submission status](freewheel-check-status.md).